-Co-working and entrepreneurship in Rwanda
+Co-working and entrepreneurship.
+Kigali, Rwanda

 Working Hubs are spaces where entrepreneurs and innovators come together to work on their ideas and projects and turn them into viable business models.
 The purpose of the working hubs is to facilitate collaborative work and support the development of entrepreneurs’ skills and opportunities.
 The co-working environments are a perfect complement to the tech hubs that are popping up across the African continent.
 The Office in Kigali is a great example.
 This dynamic co-working space is part of Impact HUB Kigali and kLab networks and it is making a difference in the Rwandan entrepreneurial ecosystem.